Brand New: Air Arms Galahad

 “You are shrinking, and your two little balls are shrinking with you.
 And the fact that you’ve got “Replica” written down the side of your guns…And the fact that I’ve got “Desert Eagle point five O”…Written down the side of mine…: Should precipitate your balls into shrinking, along with your presence.
 Now… Fxxx off!”

 The scene boosted the popularity of this robust, iconic handgun, which has appeared in many movies before and since.
 Originally designed by Israeli Military Industries, and redesigned by legendary US gun manufacturer Magnum, the good news is that there is a Co2 air gun equivalent.
-KWC have retained all of the heft, and features of the original, with their premium Desert Eagle air pistol replica for airsoft.
+Cybergun have retained all of the heft, and features of the original, with their premium Desert Eagle air pistol.

 Gun #2: Walther PPK